fbehrens/codeai/README.md

 Allowed roles are `function`,`system`,`user`and `assistant`.

-when you submit the command `Codeai: Chat Completion` the extension will use the openai chat completions model to respond.
+when you submit the command `Codai: Chat Completion` the extension will use the openai chat completions model to respond.

 The response will be added at the end of the file.
 In this case the response might be